 Talk to anyone about Halloween in Poland and they’ll not only know about Halloween, they’re sure to have an opinon.
 Some will think it’s just good fun for children, and others will might reply as one Polish aquaintance did angrily stating, that she was Polish therefore, she didn’t celebrate Halloween.
 It’s not an uncommon view.

 My friend Chris is American.
 She’s married to a Polish man, and they’re raising their two Polish daughters in Poland.
-She’s written a lot of about Halloween on her blog Kielbasa Stories.
-This post is one of my favorites as she talks about the positives and negatives of sharing her culture with her children.
+Fortunately, most of her neighbors have been kind as she tries to share some of her culture with their daughters.

 History of Halloween

 You probably know that Halloween, with it’s pagan roots, came to the New World with European immigrants.
 Even in Poland which has been a Catholic country for almost 1,000 years, some pagan tradition have found a place in the culture.

 Dziady, which translates to Grandfathers, is such a holiday.
 Dziady is an ancient Slavic feast commenorating the dead.
 It was popular during the Polish-Lithuanian Commonweath, especially in the east, which is now Belarus, a country that still celebrates Dziady.
 In the Republic of Poland, Dziady has merged with Zaduszki, or All Saints Day on November 1st.
 I write about that holiday in this post.

 Exporting American Culture

 We, unintentionally perhaps, export American culture to other countries; so many television show and movies made in the US are seen in Poland, that people are aware of many of our holiday traditions.